 Buying the dip means buying a bear market.
 A bear market has two dimensions: its duration and its depth.
 The first thing I do is to identify why the market falls.
 I try to know if the reason will persist in the long term or be episodic.
 Then, I evaluate the severity of this event.
 This stage is crucial because it will help me decide whether to start a position construction.

 If the cause of the bear market is transient, I will rapidly begin to build a position.
 If it is persistent, I prefer to wait several quarters.
-If the severity of the situation is low, I will start buying the market after it touches the first main support.
+If the severity of the situation is low, I will start buying the market after it reaches the first main support level.
 I prefer to wait until the market bounces on lower support if the severity is high.

 Summary table depending on the type of events: